-Performance outcomes Acceptable outcomes Amen PO6 PO6 Outdoor lighting does not adversely affect the amenity of adjoining properties or create a traffic hazard on adjacent roads.
-The use operates between: (a) 9:00am and 6:00pm Monday to Saturday; and (b) 9:00am to 1:00pm on Sunday.
+Performance outcomes Acceptable outcomes Amen PO6 Outdoor lighting does not adversely affect the amenity of adjoining properties or create a traffic hazard on adjacent roads.
+AO5.3 The use operates between: (a) 9:00am and 6:00pm Monday to Saturday; and (b) 9:00am to 1:00pm on Sunday.
 Light emanating from any source complies with Australian Standard AS4282 Control of the Obtrusive Effects of Outdoor Lighting as amended.
-Outdoor lighting is provided in accordance with Australian Standard AS1158.1.1 - Road Lighting - Vehicular Traffic (Category V) Lighting - Performance and Installation Design A Requirements as amended.
-PO7 Development provides adequate space for vehicles to access and utilise the site without having an adverse impact on the safety or efficiency of the surrounding traffic network.
-A07.1 Vehicle parking areas, road, driveway crossovers and paths are constructed in accordance with PSP1 - Development Works Planning Scheme Policy .
-A07.2 Vehicles are able to enter and exit the site in a forward gear.
-A07.3 Loading and unloading of goods is undertaken onsite.
+AO6.2 Outdoor lighting is provided in accordance with Australian Standard AS1158.1.1 - Road Lighting - Vehicular Traffic (Category V) Lighting - Performance and Installation Design Requirements as amended.
+Acces s and services PO7 Development provides adequate space for vehicles to access and utilise the site without having an adverse impact on the safety or efficiency of the surrounding traffic network.
+A07.1 Vehicle parking areas, road, driveway crossovers and paths are constructed in accordance with PSP1 - Development Works Planning Scheme Policy.
+AO7.2 Vehicles are able to enter and exit the site in a forward gear.
+AO7.3 Loading and unloading of goods is undertaken onsite.
 PO8 Uses are provided with a supply of onsite car parking that: (a) is sufficient to meet the demand generated by the use; (b) does not result in negative amenity impacts on the locality; and (c) does not impact on the safety or efficiency of the road network.
-A08 Uses are provided with a supply of on- site car parking spaces that meets or exceeds the minimum supply calculated in accordance with PSP1 - Development Works Planning Scheme Policy .
-PO9 Development has adequate services to: (a) cater for the demand generated by the use; and (b) ensure there are no adverse impacts external to a site.
-AO9.1 AO9.2 Development is provided with a potable water supply.
-Development is provided with: (a) where inside a sewer catchment area, a reticulated sewer connection; or (b) where outside a sewer catchment area, an onsite effluent disposal system in accordance with AS/NZ1546.1:2008; AS/NZ1547:2012; Plumbing
+AO8 Uses are provided with a supply of onsite car parking spaces that meets or exceeds the minimum supply calculated in accordance with PSP1 - Development Works Planning Scheme Policy.
+PO9 Development has adequate services to: (a) cater for the demand generated AO9.1 Development is provided with a potable water supply. by the use; and (b) ensure there are no adverse impacts external to a site.
+AO9.2 Development is provided with: (a) where inside a sewer catchment area, a reticulated sewer connection; or (b) where outside a sewer catchment area, an onsite effluent disposal system in accordance with AS/NZ1546.1:2008; AS/NZ1547:2012; Plumbing and Drainage Act 2018 and